Cookies

 HONEY BEES

 April and May are honey bee swarming season.
 If if you find a honey bee swarm (see pictures for identification) please don't panic or harm them.
-Please give Lee a call on 07766073720 and he will safely remove them for you.
+Please give Lee Burn a call on 07766073720 and he will safely remove them for you.

 Swarming season means it is time for honeybees to reproduce.
 Swarming takes place for more than two to three weeks at a time.
 Sometimes there are after-swarms which are secondary swarms that occur accompanied by a virgin queen.